LinaPaliakova/Devops_projects/README.md

 ### Project 1:  AWS Automation with Ansible

-Description: Sitting up cloud infra and vpc to deploy a web-application.
+Description: Setting up cloud infra and vpc to deploy a web-application.
 Technologies: AWS, Ansible

 ### Project 2: Gitlab CICD pipeline to deploy a simple web application  with the help of containers.